 In addition to the bones which some members of the procession are carrying (see photo above), pictures of the deceased are carried to the temple.
 The photo above might give you the impression that this is a sombre occasion, but it certainly is not.

 The procession to the temple is a feature of many Buddhist occasions in Buriram, and one I’ve witnessed several times before.
-As usual, all the family, extended family, friends and members of the community attended.
-The more the better seems to be the way.
+As usual, all the family, extended family, friends, and members of the community attended.
+The more the merrier seems to be the way.